cran-task-views/WebTechnologies/README.md

       - *Simple Notification Service (SNS)* is a service for Pub/Sub messaging and mobile notifications for microservices, distributed systems, and serverless applications. [aws.sns](https://cran.rstudio.com/web/packages/aws.sns/index.html)
       - *AWS Polly* is a Text-to-Speech (TTS) cloud service that converts text into lifelike speech. [aws.polly](https://cran.rstudio.com/web/packages/aws.polly/index.html)
       - *DBREST*: [<span class="Ohat">RAmazonDBREST</span>](http://www.Omegahat.net/RAmazonDBREST/) provides an interface to Amazon’s Simple DB API.
+      - [paws](https://cran.rstudio.com/web/packages/paws/index.html) ([GitHub](https://github.com/paws-r/paws) ) is an interface to nearly all AWS APIs, including compute, storage, databases, and machine learning.
+It also requires no external system dependencies.
   - Azure is Microsoft’s cloud computing service.
 It provides Paas, SaaS and IaaS and supports many different tools and frameworks, including both Microsoft-specific and third-party systems.
       - *Azure Active Directory (AAD)* is a centralised directory and identity service.
 [AzureAuth](https://cran.rstudio.com/web/packages/AzureAuth/index.html) is an R client for AAD; use this to obtain OAuth tokens for authenticating with other Azure services, including Resource Manager and storage (see next).
       - *Azure Resource Manager (ARM)* is a service for deploying other Azure services.
 [AzureRMR](https://cran.rstudio.com/web/packages/AzureRMR/index.html) is an R interface to ARM, and allows managing subscriptions, resource groups, resources and templates.
 It exposes a general R6 class framework that can extended to provide extra functionality for specific services (see next).